 - Large systems are especially good value for money

-- You can start selling your surplus electricity to the grid from 2021
+- You can sell your surplus electricity to the grid from June 2022

 - The roll-out of electric cars and heat pumps will mean higher electricity demand

-- The bigger your system, the higher your grant will be
+- The bigger your system, the higher your SEAI grant will be

 Changes to Solar Panels Planning Permission Rules

 Paul Kenny of the Tipperary Energy Agency suggests removing the 12 square metre limit.
-In his submission, he points out that there is no 12 square metre limit in the UK.
+In his submission to the Oireachtas, he points out that there is no 12 square metre limit in the UK.
 Likewise, the Green Party have campaigned to get rid of the 12 square metre limit as part of their government formation talks.
-Indeed, June 2020 programme for government promises to:
+Indeed, the June 2020 programme for government promises to: